novaheic/city-gig-scraper/README.md

 - Temporary CSVs live under your system temp in a `city_gig_scraper_outputs` folder and are auto‑cleaned after ~1 hour
 - Jobs queue automatically when all worker slots are busy.
 The status indicator shows `Queued… (position/length)` until a slot frees up.
 - `/stats` now supports `HEAD` requests so free uptime monitors can keep the app warm without counting as traffic.
+- Opt-in email notification: enter an address to receive a download link when the CSV is ready (link defaults to 24 h validity)

 ### Hosting & tuning